Red Centre Local’s Tips: Food & nightlife in Alice Springs

 Brewing in Alice Springs means that customers are now drinking beer close to where it was brewed.
 “Beer needs to be treated like milk.
 It should never get hot.
 So brewing beer locally avoids those long hauls from Darwin or Adelaide.
 We work very hard to get flavours into a beer and we want them to be there when people put the liquid to their lips.”

-Kyle’s top five places to eat and drink in Alice Springs
+Kyle’s top 5 places to eat & drink in Alice Springs

 When Kyle wants to spoil himself he heads to Jimmy Shu’s celebrated Hanuman, which offers Alice Springs locals and visitors the kind of fine dining experience more typical of major metropolitan centres.